EinAeffchen/Smol/README.md

 This is the easiest and most reliable way to run the application, as it includes all dependencies in a self-contained environment.

 1.  **Create Environment File:**
-    Just like the non-Docker setup, copy the template to create your local `.env` file.
+    Just like the non-Docker setup, copy the template to create your local `smol.env` file.
     ```bash
-    cp template.env .env
+    cp template.env smol.env
     ```

 2.  **Configure Host Directories:**
-    Open the `.env` file and make the following adjustments:
+    Open the `smol.env` file and make the following adjustments:
-    -   Ensure `MEDIA_DIR` is **commented out**.
     -   Set `HOST_MEDIA_DIR` to the absolute path of your media library on your host machine.
-    -   Set `HOST_DATABASE_DIR` to a path on your host machine where you want the application's database and index files to be stored persistently.
+    -   Set `HOST_DATA_DIR` to a path on your host machine where you want the application's database and index files to be stored persistently.

     ```env
     # Example:
     HOST_MEDIA_DIR=/home/user/Pictures
-    HOST_DATABASE_DIR=/home/user/media_app_data
+    HOST_DATA_DIR=/home/user/media_app_data
     ```

 3.  **Start the Container:**